MarcusGrass/nvim_winpick/Readme.md

 For example, I may want to open a file from a [snacks](https://github.com/folke/snacks.nvim) picker `vsplit` to the right of my current window.

-It's very much possible to do that with just the picker and neovim builtins, but I never managed to get a hang of it.
+It's very much possible to do that with just the picker and neovim builtins, but I never managed to get the hang of it.

 [nvim-window-picker](https://github.com/s1n7ax/nvim-window-picker) can help solve that problem, it allows you to interactively pick a window and get the window id.
 If using a `lua`-config, you can then create everything that this